cisagov/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

 #### MS.EXO.9.4v1
-Alternatively chosen filtering solutions SHOULD offer services comparable to Microsoft Defender's Common Attachment Filter.
+If a third-party filtering solution is used, it SHOULD offer services comparable to Microsoft Defender's Common Attachment Filter.

 <!--Policy: MS.EXO.9.4v1; Criticality: SHOULD -->
 - _Rationale:_ Malicious attachments often take the form of click-to-run files.